graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 ## Compiling the Application to Native

 With GraalVM Native Image, this Java application can be compiled into a native executable that starts instantly, scales fast, and uses fewer compute resources.
-For this, additional [reachability metadata](https://www.graalvm.org/latest/reference-manual/native-image/metadata/) is required to register reflection, proxies, and resources.
+For this, you need additional [reachability metadata](https://www.graalvm.org/latest/reference-manual/native-image/metadata/) to register reflection, proxies, and resources.
 You can find the corresponding configuration for this Java application in [_reachability-metadata.json_](src/META-INF/native-image/com.example/app/reachability-metadata.json).

 Afterward, add a new profile using the `native-maven-plugin` to your _pom.xml_: